-68% say Medina is going in the right direction 8/10 Quality of Life, 10 being top quality 79% see themselves living in Medina in 5 years 96% use a car to get around Medina 64% resided in the City of Medina believe safety shapes the quality of life in Medina see traffic flow as a significant challenge facing Medina today think the group most in need of housing over the next 10 years is 55 and older would like to see more or improved biking/walking trails
+68% say Medina is going in the right direction The community has confidence in the City's Quality of Life, 10 8/10 being top quality current direction, which boosts support for future projects that continue to positively impact Medina's quality of life.
+Additionally, despite the high percentage of car users, 79% see themselves living in Medina in 5 years there is a strong desire to use more active transportation modes, such as cycling, and improve walking conditions.
+96% use a car to get around Medina 64% resided in the City of Medina believe safety shapes the quality of life in Medina see traffic flow as a significant challenge facing Medina today think the group most in need of housing over the next 10 years is 55 and older would like to see more or improved biking/walking trails